Caleman34/Alcohol_and_Happiness/README.md

 ![lp2](Images/lp2.png)

-# Do happier countries drink more or less than sad countries?
+# Do Happier Countries Drink More or Less Than Sad Countries?

 ![Drinkingtogether](Images/drinkingtogether.png)